satishgaurav/morphle_labs/stepper_motor_control/readme.md

 press 3 to change Acceleration; press c to erase and set new value press \* to confirm the value

-press A to change direction; it will set direction to 1 which is clock wise
+press 4 to change Microstep; press c to erase and set new value press \* to confirm the value

-press B to change direction to anti-clock wise, it will set direction value to -1
+press A to change direction; it will set direction to 1 which is clock wise press B to change direction to anti-clock wise, it will set direction value to -1